top of page

 Hi there,

-In the past, I have held research positions in various academic institutions, including The Polonsky Academy at Van Leer Institute, Interactive Media Arts at New York University Shanghai, and the Institut für die Wissenschaften vom Menschen.
+In the past, I have held research positions in various academic institutions, including the Society of Fellows in the Humanities and Cinema and Media Studies at the School of Cinematic Arts at the University of Southern California, The Polonsky Academy at Van Leer Institute, Interactive Media Arts at New York University Shanghai, and the Institut für die Wissenschaften vom Menschen.
 I earned my Ph.D. from the Department of Media, Culture, and Communication at New York University.

-contact email: ella[dot]klik[at]gmail[dot]com
+contact email: ella[dot]klik[at]biu[dot]ac[dot[il]

 bottom of page